jimbojw/corridor/README.md

 ```

 This means that any fields without an explicit `type` declared will be coerced to binary values.
+Fields with an explicit type (either as `data-type` or in `data-opts`) will stilly use their specified type though.

 Secondly, some options give hints to corridor's higher level behavior.